flynn-98/electrolyte-mixing-station/README.md

 Run `run-campaign --help` for more information.

-To monitor the campaign remotely, login to [Atinary](https://scientia.atinary.com/sdlabs) and navigate to the *Running Campaigns* tab on the dashboard.
+To monitor the campaign remotely, log in to [Atinary](https://scientia.atinary.com/sdlabs) and navigate to the *Running Campaigns* tab on the dashboard.
 You can then decide on which charts to use to display the data, like so:

 ![image](data/images/example_optimisation.png)